 What are the benefits of the Graston Technique?

 Scar tissue is a type of fibrous connective tissue that receives less blood than normal tissue and stretches much less.
 It tends to be thick and may build up around the ligaments, tendons, and muscles after an injury.
+Many people struggle to figure out how to break up scar tissue as they age.
 The buildup of soft tissue is referred to as adhesions.
 Injuries that may result in adhesions include shin splints, pulled hamstrings, meniscal tears, and much more.
 When you are injured, adhesions and scar tissue may occur either in the tissues or in the skin, all of which can be relieved with the Graston Technique.

 It is believed that scar tissue and adhesions prevent the underneath body structures from moving properly.
 This is because ligaments, tendons, and muscles are unable to move freely.
 It’s problematic because scar tissue and adhesions may bend to fascia and cause a condition known as fascial restriction.
 Adhesions and scar tissue can also occur on a smaller scale as a result of a cross-linking of muscle fibers.